giuliojiang/pbrt-v3-IILE/Doc.md

 The output of the main_stdio process does not apply the upstream transformations, as those are handled by the C++ process.

+## ML data loader augmentations

+* 0-3 No flip
+* 4-7 Vertical flip
+* 8-11 Horizontal flip
+* 12-15 Both flip

+Each group has 4 indexes for rotations of 0 90 180 270 degrees

 ## Performance

 ```